BCML-KW/bcml.github.io/content/authors/jiwoo-ryu/_index.md

 user_groups:
 - Alumni
 ---
-Jiwoo You is currently a PhD student at the Johann Bernoulli Institute for Mathematics and Computer Science (JBI) of University of Groningen (RUG), Netherlands.
-He is currently jointly working with the Kapteyn Astronomical Institute.
+Jiwoo Ryu completed his PhD at the Johann Bernoulli Institute for Mathematics and Computer Science (JBI) of University of Groningen (RUG), Netherlands, and is now an Embedded Software Engineer at Fugro Innovation & Technology B.V.

 He received his B.Eng. and M.Eng. degree in computer engineering from Kwangwoon University in Seoul, Republic of Korea, in 2011 and 2015, respectively.
 His research interests include image processing and biomedical signal processing.